Skip to main content

 Feedback Loops

-Systems are governed by circular flows of cause and effect rather than linear ones.
-Reinforcing loops (positive feedback) amplify change, like a viral social media post, while Balancing loops (negative feedback) seek stability, like a thermostat maintaining room temperature.
+Systems are governed by causal loops rather than linear logic.
+Reinforcing loops (positive feedback) amplify change, such as viral content spreading on social media.
+Balancing loops (negative feedback) seek stability, such as a thermostat maintaining room temperature.

 3